-Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Hire equipment costs - if your equipment is lost, stolen or dama We'll pay for you to hire snow sports equipment if your own is accide permanently lost, stolen or accidentally damaged.
-To be covered, you stolen or damaged equipment must be covered under the related every Your luggage is lost, stolen, damaged or delayed section (see page 55 entally ur lost, ent in the ally \$1,500 for each primary X for each for e primary X prin \$1,500 for each primary traveller# Hire equipment costs - if your equipment is delayed We'll pay the cost of hiring snow sports equipment if your own equipmedelayed in arriving at the snow venue by more than 24 hours. nent is (combined limit) (combined limit) Benefit Types Benefit Amount Comprehensive & AFT Plans Basic Plan Domestic Plan Piste closure benefit We'll pay you a daily benefit for each primary traveller# for each day the skiing facilities (at the pre-booked resort where you're b) For specific events which would otherwise exclude winter sports (under our standard cover)
+Trip Limits Expense Types Comprehensive & AFT Plans Basic Plan Domestic Plan Hire equipment costs - if your equipment is lost, stolen or damaged We'll pay for you to hire snow sports equipment if your own is accidentally permanently lost, stolen or accidentally damaged.
+To be covered, your lost, stolen or damaged equipment must be covered under the related event in the Your luggage is lost, stolen, damaged or delayed section (see page 55). \$1,500 for each primary traveller# × \$1,500 for each primary traveller# Hire equipment costs - if your equipment is delayed We'll pay the cost of hiring snow sports equipment if your own equipmed elayed in arriving at the snow venue by more than 24 hours. nent is (combined limit) (combined limit) Benefit Types Benefit Amount Comprehensive & AFT Plans Basic Plan Domestic Plan Piste closure benefit We'll pay you a daily benefit for each primary traveller# for each day the skiing facilities (at the pre-booked resort where you're staying) are completely closed due to adverse snow conditions, including the absence of snow.
+To be covered: